Skip to main content

 Offset Management

-The pipeline commits offsets to Kafka using the configured groupId.
+The pipeline uses Kafka’s auto-commit to track offsets using the configured groupId.
 If the consumer restarts, it resumes from the last committed offset.
+New consumer groups start from the earliest offset.
 To reprocess a topic from the beginning, reset the consumer group offsets:

 kafka-consumer-groups.sh --bootstrap-server kafka:9092 \